MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/3-exercise-get-started-stereokit.md

    :::image type="content" source="../media/select-workloads.png" alt-text="Screenshot of how to select .NET Desktop development and Universal Windows Platform development (for HoloLens) in Visual Studio 2019." lightbox="../media/select-workloads.png":::

 4. After you click **Modify**, Visual Studio proceeds to download and install the features you've specified.
-Later, You'll be asked to **Restart** your computer when the installation process is complete.
+You'll be asked to **Restart** your computer when the installation process is complete.
 Next, launch your Visual Studio to verify the installation was successful.

    :::image type="content" source="../media/test-visual-studio.png" alt-text="Screenshot of testing the visual studio launcher." lightbox="../media/test-visual-studio.png":::

 ## StereoKit's Visual Studio template

-StereoKit's visual studio template is the quickest method for you to start a StereoKit project.
-By default, it has been set to copy project assets correctly also includes some basic code that gives you a bit of functionality to start right away and test.
+StereoKit's visual studio template is the quickest method to start a StereoKit project.
+By default, it has been set to copy project assets correctly including some basic code that gives you a bit of functionality to start right away and test.

 There are two templates provided: